ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 #### 4.7.1 Data Acquisition (Primary Flow)
 1. Therapist logs into the Ghostly Game on the Android tablet using Supabase Auth.
-2. Patient uses the serious game with EMG sensors.
+2. Patient uses the serious game with EMG sensors on quadriceps muscles.
 3. Data is recorded locally during the session.
 4. Upon session completion, the Game application generates the C3D file.
 5. The Game application authenticates with the Backend API using the therapist's JWT.